ruigazio/gitrepos/README.md

-# Full Stack Engineer homework #
+# Full Stack Engineer Coding Challenge #

 This challenge forms part of the interview process for the ASI Data Science engineering team.
 If you're interesting in helping us build a truly innovative data science platform, please get in contact at www.asidatascience.com.

 Once you've completed the challenge, please deploy your your application behind a public facing URL so that we can test it.
-We would be keen to see the code and a brief description of how you deployed the API.

 Please also provide:
 	* README.md with instructions on how to start the application
 	* ANSWERS.md with the answers to the questions in QUESTIONS.md
 	* One folder containing the technical test

 ## User Story
 Feature